sfc-gh-mpeters/snowflake-cdap-plugins/docs/Snowflake-batchsink.md

 ### Advanced

-**Maximum File Size:** Maximum size of temporary file in table stage used by plugin as temporary location, before populating the data to table.
+**Maximum File Size:** Maximum size in bytes of temporary file in stage used by plugin as temporary location, before populating the data to a table.
+If 0 files are not limited by size.

 **Copy Options:** List of arbitrary copy options.
 See [Copy Options.](https://docs.snowflake.net/manuals/sql-reference/sql/copy-into-table.html#copy-options-copyoptions)